jeffreymli/datascience_education/python-deliberate-practice.md

 # Python Deliberate Practice

 ## Performance Outcomes
-The overall goal is to improve [software development skills](http://treycausey.com/software_dev_skills.html) for data science.
-Breaking this down this includes:
+The over-arching goal is to build a reputation of reliability & quality by improving my [software development skills](http://treycausey.com/software_dev_skills.html) for data science.

-**1. Write elegant, production-level python code**
+To achieve a higher bar in quality, this includes:

+**1. Write elegant, production-level python code**: Write read-able code that's clean, modular and re-usable.
+Elegant code should follow PEP8 standards and be using the best python practices.
+Cleanliness will also reduce the number of errors and make others' lives easier.

 **2. Reduce the number of errors by incorporating defensive programming**: Defensive programming include asserts, logging, and unit tests.
 This is important because producing error-free analysis is what will build trust with partners while opening up more opportunities for future projects.

 **3. Accelerate code speed**: Improving code speed will be broken down into a few components:

 ### Influence/Leadership/Independence
-**3. Decide on the business area of focus**: This will require more thinking & experimentation.
+**4. Decide on the business area of focus**:

 ## Project Outcomes

 ## Skill De-Construction
-**1. Clean, Pythonic Code [11/3 to 11/10]** - Key here will be to remove bad habits from my programming, make my code legible and easy to understand.
+#### 1. Clean, Pythonic Code [11/3 to 11/10]
+Key here will be to remove bad habits from my programming, make my code legible and easy to understand.

 Resources:
 - [Clean Python - Chapter 1](https://www.amazon.com/dp/1788996666?aaxitk=O0D8QewWcjJgRm12H9gWAw&pd_rd_i=1788996666&pf_rd_p=44fc3e0f-4b9e-4ed8-b33b-363a7257163d&hsa_cr_id=4159268800601&sb-ci-n=asinImage&sb-ci-v=https%3A%2F%2Fm.media-amazon.com%2Fimages%2FI%2F71aUCNW6ONL.jpg&sb-ci-a=1788996666)